Home » IELTS Listening: Three things to get right

 Finally, make sure that Test Day is not the first time you do an IELTS Listening test.
 Try to do at least four or five practice tests in advance to get used to the preparation and test time, reading and listening to the questions, and writing accurate answers.

 The best way to improve your IELTS Listening score is by getting to know the question types and doing lots of practice tests.
-You can try this on IELTSPractice.com as well as getting access to materials, tips and tutorials from IELTS experts.
+Find practice tests online as well as getting access to materials, tips and tutorials from IELTS experts.

 8 comments